badiaamakhlouf/DS_ML_InterviewBank/pages/classification_analysis.md

 - Here a second formula : $$Accuracy ={ TP + TN \over TP + TN + FP + FN }$$

 ### Q8- How to define Precision ?
-- An evaluation metric that measures the accuracy of the positive predictions made by the model.
+- An evaluation metric that measures the accuracy of the positive predictions made by the model or the classifier.
 - It divides the number of true positive predictions by the sum of true positives and false positives.
 - It belongs to [0,1] interval, 0 corresponds to no precision and 1 corresponds to perfect precision.
+- A high precision indicates that the classifier makes few false positive predictions relative to the total number of positive predictions.
 - Precision = Positive Predictive Power
 - **Formula:** $$Precision = {True\ Positives \over True\ Positives + False\ Positives}$$

 ### Q9- How to define Recall, Sensitivity or True Positive Rate?
-- An evaluation metric that measures the ability of the model to capture all the positive samples.
+- Recall measures the ability of a classifier to find all the relevant cases within a dataset.
 - It divides number of true positives samples by the sum of true positives and false negatives.
+- A high recall indicates that the classifier is effectively identifying most of the positive cases in the dataset.
 - Recall = Sensitivity = True Positive Rate.
 - **Formula:** $$Recall= {True\ Positives \over True\ Positives + False\ Negatives}$$

+### Q10- Recall Vs Precision ?
+- Recall measures the proportion of actual positive cases correctly identified by the model.
+- Precision calculates the accuracy of positive predictions, emphasizing correctness
+- Recall focuses on minimizing false negatives, while precision focuses on minimizing false positives.

-### Q10- How to define F1-score?
+### Q11- How to define F1-score?
 - An evaluation metric that combines both Precision and Recall.
 - Wighted average of Precision and Recall.
 - It can be calculated using the `f1_score()` function of `scikit-learn`
 - F1 belongs to [0,1]: 0 is the worst case and 1 is the best.
 - **Formula :** $$F1= {2×Precision×Recall \over Precision+Recall}$$

-### Q11- How to define Specificity or True Negative Rate ?
+### Q12- How to define Specificity or True Negative Rate ?
 - Specificity measures the ability of the model to correctly identify negative instances.
 - It divides the true negatives samples by the sum of true negatives observations and false positives observations.
 - True Negative Rate = Specificity
 - **Formula:** $$Specificity={True\ Negatives \over True\ Negatives + False\ Positives}$$

-### Q12- What is Receiver Operating Characteristic (ROC) and Area under-ROC curve (AUC-ROC)?
+### Q13- What is Receiver Operating Characteristic (ROC) and Area under-ROC curve (AUC-ROC)?

 - ROC curve is a graphical representation of the model's performance across different classification thresholds.
 - The shape of the curve contains a lot of information